How To Avoid Making Yourself Throw Up

 Physical and mental health symptoms

-Our bodies are complex and can respond differently to different situations.
-Some people may be tempted to throw up as a result of physical symptoms or challenging emotions, but this can present significant health risks.
-Whether you are ill or are just feeling overwhelmed, you are not alone, and throwing up is not the only way to cope.
-There is help available to navigate any physical or mental health challenges you’re facing.
+The human body is complex and responds to various internal and external situations.
+Some people experience the physical urge to throw up as a result of physical symptoms or challenging emotions.
+Often, physical causes of the urge to puke are not controllable.
+However, if you have the urge to throw up in response to emotional barriers, this option may not be the only way to cope.
+There is help available to navigate any mental health challenges you’re facing.

 Alcohol intake

-Excessive alcohol consumption is another common reason why people may consider throwing up.
-When drinking too much alcohol, some people believe that making themselves vomit will help reduce the effects of intoxication.
-However, this is not typically an effective way to reduce the impact of alcohol, and it may put you at risk of aspiration, which can lead to choking or pneumonia.
+Excessive alcohol consumption can sometimes cause vomiting.
+An individual might also choose to attempt to throw up to reduce the effects of intoxication.
+However, self-induced vomiting may not be an effective way to reduce the impact of alcohol and could put you at risk of aspiration, which can lead to choking or pneumonia.

 Food poisoning

 Food poisoning may also be a factor in why people consider throwing up.
-Although vomiting is a natural response to food poisoning, making yourself throw up can make your symptoms worse and lead to dehydration or more severe illnesses.
+Although vomiting is a natural response to food poisoning, making yourself throw up when you don’t have the physical urge to can make your symptoms worse and lead to dehydration or more severe illnesses.

 Getty/AnnaStills

-If you face a situation where you feel compelled to make yourself throw up, several safer alternatives may help you manage the situation.
+If you are compelled to figure out how to make yourself throw up outside of your body’s natural urge to do so, several safer alternatives may help you manage the situation.

 In the case of food poisoning, a healthcare professional can provide you with the best advice on how to care for yourself.
-It may help to rest and stay hydrated, in addition to following a BRAT diet (bananas, rice, apple sauce, and toast).
-As your body attempts to naturally fight off the toxins and bacteria, you may find that these foods are gentle on your digestive system and provide some needed nutrition.
+You may find resting and staying hydrated helpful, in addition to eating foods that may cause less stomach upset, such as bananas, rice, apple sauce, or toast.
+However, talk to your doctor about which foods suit your unique body.
+As your body attempts to fight off the toxins and bacteria naturally, you may find that these foods are gentle on your digestive system.

 Getty/Vadym Pastukh